 Have you ever wondered what life is like as an author?
 Are you curious about what goes on behind the scenes to write and publish books?
 You are in for a treat!
-I’m now sharing weekly sneak peeks of the behind-the-scenes life as an indie author through audio recordings.
-It’s an indie author podcast!
+I’m now sharing weekly sneak peeks of the behind-the-scenes life as a self-published writer with the indie author podcast!

 For several years now, I’ve had a weekly behind-the-scenes newsletter for freelancers that I send out every Saturday.
 I share lessons I’ve learned that week in my business, or tips and inspiration for being more productive and handling a solo business.